JXingZhao/EGNet/README.md

 3. Generate saliency maps for SOD dataset by `python3 run.py --mode test --sal_mode s`, PASCALS by `python3 run.py --mode test --sal_mode p` and so on;

+4. Testing code we use is the public open source code. (https://github.com/Andrew-Qibin/SalMetric)

 ### Pretrained models, datasets and results: